 - c.
 Easements.
 Buildings and permanent structures shall not be located within an easement.
 Utility service lines to a structure and utility lines, wires, and associated structures are permitted within a utility easement. - d.
-Setbacks shall be unoccupied and unobstructed by any structure or portion of a structure from thirty-six (36) inches above grade upward; provided, however, that fences, trellises, poles, posts, ornaments, furniture, and other removable yard accessories may be permitted in any setback subject to height limitations, building code requirements and visibility at intersections. - e.
+Setbacks shall be unoccupied and unobstructed by any structure or portion of a structure from thirty-six (36) inches above grade upward; provided, however, that fences, trellises, poles, posts, ornaments, furniture and other removable yard accessories may be permitted in any setback subject to height limitations, building code requirements and visibility at intersections. - e.
 Height Exceptions.
 The building height limitations shall not apply to church spires, belfries, cupolas, or domes not used for human occupancy, nor to chimneys, water tanks, silos, nor to public building or structures located more than one1 foot horizontally from the property line for each foot of building height.
 In the MU-C-D along Broad Street, building height shall be similar to adjacent buildings, but shall not exceed forty-feet in height. - f.
 All swimming pools, spas, and hot tubs, including aboveground and in-ground pools, having a depth greater than eighteen (18) inches shall only be placed or constructed in the rear yard of a residential lot.
 No swimming pools, spas or hot tubs shall be placed or constructed in the front yard or street-side yard of any residential lot. - g.
 That portion of a lot that abuts a public street right-of-way, excluding public alleys, shall remain uncovered for a distance of ten (10) feet, measured at a right angle from the lot line towards the interior of the lot.
 This shall apply to lots in all zoning districts, except the MU-C-D District.
 Sidewalks and driveways may pass through the ten-foot strip. - (3) Setback Exceptions.
 Permanent features and structures allowed within required setbacks shall include: - a.
-Cornices, canopies, eaves, or similar architectural features may extend from the building into a required yard not more than threewo (32) feet.
-Open, unenclosed, uncovered pPorches at ground level may extend into a required rear yard not more than six (6) feet, excluding roof overhangs, but not beyond the property line; - a.b.
-Steps or ramps to the principal entrance and necessary landings, provided that they do not extend more than six (6) feet into the required setback and not beyond the property line.
+Cornices, canopies, eaves, or similar architectural features may extend from the building into a required yard not more than two (2) feet.
+Open, unenclosed, uncovered porches at ground level may extend into a required yard not more than six (6) feet, excluding roof overhangs, but not beyond the property line. - b.
+Landscaping; - c.
+Driveways, sidewalks, signs, retaining walls and fences are allowed in required front, side, and rear yards, subject to compliance with all other regulations of this Chapter; - d.
+Fire escapes, provided that they do not extend more than six (6) feet into the required setback; - e.
+Parking slabs, tennis courts and swimming pools may be extended into required rear yards and interior side yards up to five (5) feet of the required rear or side lot lines; and - f.
+Decks and patios attached to the primary structure, not covered by roofs, may extend into required front yards up to five (5) feet and into required rear yards up to ten (10) feet from the rear property line. - (b) Accessory buildings and structures.